Does Alaska have state overtime laws that are different from federal law?

 - Employees who search for placer or hard rock minerals

 - Part-time workers under 18 years old employed for 30 hours or less per week

 - Employment by a nonprofit educational or child care facility to serve as a parent of children while the children are in residence at the facility if the employment requires residence at the facility and is compensated on a cash basis exclusive of room and board at an annual rate of less than:

 - $10,000.00 for an unmarried person; or

 - $15,000.00 for a married couple

-- An independent cab driver who establishes the driving area and hours, who contracts on a flat rate basis for the use of the cab, cab permit or dispatch service, and who is compensated solely by the customers served
+- Independent cab drivers who establishes the driving area and hours, who contract on a flat rate basis for the use of the cab, cab permit or dispatch service, and who are compensated solely by the customers served

 Does Alaska have meal and rest break requirements, unlike federal law?

 Under Alaska law, employers are not required to provide for employees over the age of 18.
 If an employer allows breaks, employees must be paid for the break if it is less than 20 minutes.
 Employers are not required to pay employees for meal breaks which last longer than 20 minutes.
 If a minor aged 14-17 works five or more consecutive hours, employers must provide a break at least 30 minutes long.